KeyboardKit/website/pages/pro.md

 permalink: /pro
 hero: pro

-description: KeyboardKit Pro extends KeyboardKit with pro features.
+description: KeyboardKit Pro extends KeyboardKit with 50+ locales, localized system keyboards, on-device and remote autocomplete etc.
 ---

 ## About

-KeyboardKit Pro is a closed-source library that extends the [open source library](/open-source) with pro features like localized system keyboards, input sets, callout actions, local and remote autocomplete etc.
+KeyboardKit Pro extends [KeyboardKit](/open-source) with 50+ locales, localized system keyboards, input sets and callout actions, as well as on-device and remote autocomplete, a bunch of new views etc. It lets you create a localized system keyboard in a single line of code.

-Check out the [GitHub repository]({{site.github_repo_pro}}) for more information about the library, the features it provides and how to use it in your app.
+Check out the [GitHub repository]({{site.github_repo_pro}}) for more information about KeyboardKit Pro, the features that it provides and how to use it in your app.

 ## Licenses